Standing approximately 24 inches tall, with a thick coat and alert demeanor, the intelligent German Shepherd dog is instantly recognizable.

 Pastoral work can be harder to find, but works well with the German Shepherd’s natural instincts.

 Scentwork, such as search and rescue, can be very rewarding for you both and is rapidly rising in popularity for fun as well as working purposes.

-Once you are happy that a German Shepherd puppy is the right choice for your family, you need to learn all about the potential health issues that could impact your pup as he grows and how best to avoid them.
+Once you are happy that a German Shepherd puppy is the right choice for your family, you need to learn a few things.
+There are quite a few potential health issues that could impact your pup as he grows and how best to avoid them.

 Genetic Diseases in German Shepherds

 Hip and elbow dysplasia

 The bone at the hip or elbow joint is malformed, which leads to painful arthritis and lameness.

 Make sure your puppy’s parents have better than average hip scores and elbow scores to reduce the risks of your pup suffering from these joint problems.

 Another issue which can affect a German Shepherd dog’s joints is osteochondritis dissecans (OCD).